opsani/intelligent-manifest-builder/README.md

 ## Output

-- Dumps a `*-depmanifest.yaml` file where * is the selected deployment
-  - File contains deployment manifest for replicating the target deployment
+- Dumps a `servo-manifests` folder containing k8s manifests to deploy a servo with discovered configuration
-- Dumps a `config.yaml` file containing settings for each selected deployment/container
+- Dumps an `override.yaml` file containing override(s) to be applied to the OCO backend
-  - contains settings replicas, cpu, and mem with min/max set to current cluster values and step of 0